Kikuchi lines (physics): Kikuchi line maps and their stereographic projection

-The figure at left plots Kikuchi lines for a larger section of silicon's orientation space.
+The figure on the left plots Kikuchi lines for a larger section of silicon's orientation space.
 The angle subtended between the large [011] and [001] zones at the bottom is 45° for silicon.
 Note that four-fold zone in the lower right (here labeled [001]) has the same symmetry and orientation as the zone labeled [100] in the experimental pattern above, although that experimental pattern only subtends about 10°.

 Note also that the figure at left is excerpted from a stereographic projection centered on that [001] zone.
 Such conformal projections allow one to map pieces of spherical surface onto a plane while preserving the local angles of intersection, and hence zone symmetries.
 Plotting such maps requires that one be able to draw arcs of circles with a very large radius of curvature.
 The figure at left, for example, was drawn before the advent of computers and hence required the use of a beam compass.
 Finding a beam compass today might be fairly difficult, since it is much easier to draw curves having a large radius of curvature (in two or three dimensions) with help from a computer.

 The angle-preserving effect of stereographic plots is even more obvious in the figure at right, which subtends a full 180° of the orientation space of a face-centered or cubic close packed crystal e.g. like that of Gold or Aluminum.
 The animation follows {220} fringe-visibility bands of that face-centered cubic crystal between <111> zones, at which point rotation by 60° sets up travel to the next <111> zone via a repeat of the original sequence.
 Fringe-visibility bands have the same global geometry as do Kikuchi bands, but for thin specimens their width is proportional (rather than inversely proportional) to d-spacing.
 Although the angular field width (and tilt range) obtainable experimentally with Kikuchi bands is generally much smaller, the animation offers a wide-angle view of how Kikuchi bands help informed crystallographers find their way between landmarks in the orientation space of a single crystal specimen.